fxstein/GoProX/README.md

 folder.

 When re-run, existing target files are skipped but logged in the error log.
-That way are large or incremental processing job can be restarted as often as you like.
+That way large or incremental processing job can be restarted as often as you like.
 This comes with some processing overhead for existing files but is generally very fast.